 Richard D. Fain

-Fain holds a B.S. degree in economics from the University of California at Berkeley and a M.B.A. from the Wharton School of Business at the University of Pennsylvania.
-Fain and his wife, Colleen, have four children and four gorgeous grandchildren.
+Fain holds a B.S. degree in economics from the University of California at Berkeley and an M.B.A. from the Wharton School of Business at the University of Pennsylvania.
+Fain and his wife, Colleen, have four children and seven extraordinary grandchildren.